simonzhang00/ripser-plusplus/README.md

 Notice after local installation you need to go to a different directory than ripser-plusplus/ due to path searching in the ```__init__.py``` file.

 **Note** Compilation currently can take >=2 minutes on Windows due to a workaround and >=1 minute on Linux so be patient!
-**Note** You need all of the software and hardware requirements listed in the installation section.
+**Note** You need all of the software and hardware requirements listed in the installation requirements section.

 ## The ripserplusplus Python API